k88hudson/libtastic/README.md

 </script>
 ```

-## Some opinions about cross-compatible JS libraries
+## Some opinions about cross-compatible JS libraries, and where to look for examples in this repo

 When you are publishing a library for Node and the browser, you should always consider the specific needs of your consumers.
 What version(s) should you support?
 How do you maintain backwards compatibility?
 What build systems are they likely to use?
 However, there are some things which I find are true most of the time:

-#### You should have unit tests.
+### You should have unit tests.

 You know this.

 In this project, the unit tests are in the `test/unit/` directory.
 You run them with `npm test`.

-#### You should have CI for your unit tests that runs them in both node and the browser
+### You should have CI for your unit tests that runs them in both node and the browser

 Don't rely on your own memory of the differences between Node and the browser – running your tests in both environments makes sure they really do run in both environments.

 In this project, `npm test` triggers a mocha test task AND a karma test task, which run in node and Firefox respectively.
 You should have a look at the `test/karma.conf.js` file for how test-running is set up for Firefox.

-#### Whenever possible, you should avoid requiring globally installed dependencies
+### Whenever possible, you should avoid requiring globally installed dependencies

 Sometimes this isn't possible, but if you can, install dependencies AND dev dependencies (like mocha, karma, etc.) via npm with `--save`/`--save-dev` and use the npm scripts section of `package.json` to run tasks like test running, linting, etc. This makes it easier to use and work on your library and prevents unexpected version mismatches.

 In this project, all tasks are defined as scripts in `package.json` and can be run by invoking `npm run [taskname]`.

-#### You should automate your publish process as much as possible
+### You should automate your publish process as much as possible

 There are a few reasons for this.
 One, it helps prevent human error, like forgetting to publish a tag.
 Two, if helps decouple the publishing process from your own environment/authentication, which is especially helpful if you're working with a team.